Food for Thought from Marcia’s Retirement Kitchen

-The fact is if you want to build wealth or increase your retirement nest egg, there is a recipe with only three ingredients.
-This is a recipe to avoid making risky moves, yet still get to the end result you are looking to achieve: money to last through retirement.
+The fact is if you want to build wealth or increase your retirement nest egg, there is a recipe.
+Most interestingly, it only has three ingredients.
+This is a recipe to avoid making risky moves.
+Yet still get to the end result you are looking to achieve: money to last through retirement.
+Here it is:

 - Move money into investment accounts on a scheduled basis

 - Set up an asset allocation strategy that’s well-diversified based on your appetite for risk

 - Make strategic and tactical shifts only when there is a reason to do so.

 Wait – where’s the chocolate in that recipe?